Abdulraqib20/vehicle-detection-and-color-analyzer/README.md

-﻿# vehicle-detection-and-color-analyzer
+﻿# Vehicle detection and color analyzer

-This application uses AI to detect vehicles in images, identify vehicle types & predict vehicle colors
+This application uses AI to detect vehicles in images, identify vehicle types & predict vehicle colors.
+The project is a prelude to my final-year project at the University of Ilorin, which is the development of an ANPR system for crime invesgtigation and detection

 ## Features